ruse-traveler/BHCalCalibration/README.md

+**Note:** this is a public archive.
+This code is now maintained as part of [ruse-traveler/EpicBHCalPTDRStudies](https://github.com/ruse-traveler/EpicBHCalPTDRStudies) and [eic/snippets](https://github.com/eic/snippets).

 This repository contains code to evaluate the response of the simulated ePIC Barrel Hadronic Calorimeter (BHCal).
 There are a few pieces of code:

   - `JCalibrateHCalWithImaging`: Found in the `plugin` directory, this is a simple JANA plugin to compare the reconstructed hit and cluster energy in the BHCal and BECal to simulated particles.
 This also prepares a TNtuple to be read in by a ROOT macro to train a TMVA model.